Why Keto Isn’t a New Year Resolution

 We bite off more than we can chew – funny diet pun right – and then choke on it.
 For most people the Keto diet is a huge change in some really ingrained habits.
 If you put this all on yourself in one giant pile it will be confusing and overwhelming.

 It’s hard enough to improve your life in baby steps.
 But, to stay on track and change all those bad habits to healthy habits all at once is almost impossible.

 How to make a successful New Year’s resolution is: Don’t make One.

 You could buy the 9 Keto essentials and read all about how to lose 10 pounds in a week and then get right into Ketosis with a 3 day fast.
 The problem with that resolution is that most people can’t do it and the ones who can probably don’t need it.

 Going from a carb-addicted sugar burner to ketosis might sound great at midnight while you’re kissing people and being showered with confetti, but most people need to ease into it.

 Make it something that you can succeed at by February.
 I would suggest something like:

 Resolve to read food labels and just reduce carbs and processed food as much as you can.
-Get all of the sugar and High fructose out of your diet - This will get your liver ready to make ketones.
+Get all of the sugar and HFCS (high fructose corn syrup) out of your diet – This will get your liver ready to make ketones.

-These are important goals, but they are manageable - you can succeed at them by February.
+These are undeniably important goals, but the point is they are manageable – you can succeed at them by February.